md-hassan/md-hassan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am an incoming MSCS student at UMass Amherst.
-My research interests include `Deep Learning`, `Image Processing` and, `Multimodal Learning` among others.
+Hi, I am an MSCS student at UMass Amherst.
+My research interests include `Computer Vision` and `Multimodal Learning`.
+I have also recently been working with `Large Language Models (LLMs)`.

-Recently, I have been working on 3D vision problems at [Dr. Shanmuganathan Raman](https://people.iitgn.ac.in/~shanmuga/)'s CVIG Lab at IIT Gandhinagar.
+At UMass, I am currently working with [Dr. Subhransu Maji](https://people.cs.umass.edu/~smaji/) on Image Saliency methods.
+I have also been working with [Dr. Chuang Gan](https://people.csail.mit.edu/ganchuang/) on LLM efficiency.

-I spent last year's summer hunting for anomalous Astronomical Transients using Machine Learning as a [Caltech SURF](https://sfp.caltech.edu/undergraduate-research/programs/surf) Fellow, advised by [Dr. Asish Mahabal](https://sites.astro.caltech.edu/~aam/).
-I have interned before at the University of Calgary as a [MITACS GRI](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) scholar with [Dr. Roberto Souza](https://www.ai2lab.ca/team).
-I have also collaborated with [Dr. Mayank Singh](https://mayank4490.github.io/) at IIT Gandhinagar.
+During my undergrad at IIT Gandhinagar, I have have been fortunate to work with [Dr. Shanmuganathan Raman](https://people.iitgn.ac.in/~shanmuga/) and [Dr. Mayank Singh](https://mayank4490.github.io/).
+I have also spent my undergrad summers researching at places like Caltech and the University of Calgary.

-Here is my [Resume](https://drive.google.com/file/d/1CFdoPGoX5Ky-mOkchMmtjI_w-9dRPqjI/view?usp=sharing) (last updated: July 2024).
+Here is my [Resume](https://drive.google.com/file/d/1hEy6N3kn1NZr8Ykr5aVr7Lyv49qPSAk3/view?usp=sharing) (last updated: March 2025).
 I am always on the lookout for interesting problems and collaboration opportunities!